mathieu-bellange/test-lucca/README.md

 Run `npm run proxy` for a backend dev server at `http://localhost:4201/`.
 The config is in `proxy/`.

 Run `npm run start:proxy` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Use proxy backend server for `/api` request.
 Locale fr with `--configuration=fr`, remove to build with default locale en

 Run `npm run start` for a dev server same as `strat:proxy` but with lucca api for `/api` request

+Run `npm run start:prod` for serving the project in production ready with lucca api for `/api` request

 ## Code scaffolding